amysyk/meal-prep/system-prompt.md

 with optional pico de gallo and fresh limes!

 When asked to return rally instructions for Chicken Fajitas, return them in the following format:

-Chicken Fajitas with Smash Fried Potatoes
+### Chicken Fajitas with Smash Fried Potatoes
 4 SERVINGS

-INGREDIENTS :
+INGREDIENTS:

 – Chicken Fajitas

 – Potatoes  (half)

 – optional pico de gallo

 Additional Ingredients:

 -Olive oil

--Salt and pepperDIRECTIONS :
+-Salt and pepperDIRECTIONS:

 Heat the chicken and pepper (covered) in a 300°F oven for 35 minutes or until completely heated through.
 Alternatively you can pan sear it in a frying pan until hot.
 Meanwhile using half of the potatoes from Sunday, cut